 If you have a non-recourse agreement, once the factoring company is assigned the unpaid invoices, they belong to the factoring company.
 If the clients don’t pay, it is no longer your problem.
 As a consequence, the rates charged by factoring companies tend to be higher for non-recourse agreements.

 As with any important business decision, whether you decide to use a truck factoring service depends on your business model, scale of operations, and how much risk you want to assume.

+Your agreement for truck factoring services can be a recourse agreement or a non-recourse agreement.
 Some of the pros of truck factoring include:

 - Few qualification requirements – This type of invoice factoring revolves around how creditworthy your clients are, so you won’t have many qualification requirements.

 - Almost immediate funding – Instead of waiting for the invoice due date to come and go before receiving the monies owing to you, you can get most of the sum upfront through the factoring company.

 - The more your business grows, the more financing you can get – This is because the value of the invoices you assign determines the amount of your advance.
 So, as you get more established, your advances can become larger.

 Some of the cons of hiring a trucking factoring company include:

 - It can be expensive – In exchange for getting funds in advance through the trucking factoring service, you lose a portion of the sum owed to you (that is, the factoring company’s discount rate).

 - It can end up costing more if your client doesn’t pay the invoice – If you have a recourse factoring agreement, you are obligated to buy back the invoice if the customer doesn’t pay, and you will likely have to pay a fee to the factoring company.